Uttarkashi- The land that transformed me

 It was my first solo trip to the north of India and here’s how I got there, I took a morning flight from Bangalore to Dehradun.
 It’s a five-hour drive from Dehradun and you can get frequent buses and taxies to Uttarkashi.
 YBM had already arranged my transport so I didn’t have to worry about it.
 The drive was breathtaking with ever so curvy roads, the beautiful Bhagirathi in a teal blue flowing parallel to the road surrounded by the mountains that filled your gaze.

 The drive did make me a little sick and I ended throwing up more than a few times, but thanks to the humble driver Haseeb for his patience.
 We finally reached our destination “Chungi Badethi” at around 9:00 pm.
 I was too sick and tired to look around.
-So sick that I didn’t even realise how cold the weather was until I woke up next morning.
+So sick that I didn’t even realize how cold the weather was until I woke up next morning.

 I woke up the next morning when the sunlight kissed my face through the large windows of my room where I was going to spend the next thirty days of my life.
 It was mid-November, beginning of winter and for a person like me who sports a sweater in 23℃ living in temperature that sometimes dropped below 4℃ was quite a challenge.